savethekiddes/rapydframework/README.md

 # About PATH
 Some installers of Node.js don't add the "npm" folder to PATH.
 This is a problem, because then RapydScript-ng (the Python-like implementation of JavaScript) will not work.
-If rapydscript.py return FileNotFoundError when trying to fetch JavaScript, then run this command in a command prompt as administrator:
+If rapydscript.py returns a FileNotFoundError when trying to compile RapydScript, then run this command in a command prompt as administrator:

     setx PATH "%PATH%;%APPDATA%/npm"